-Daycare Connection is a non-profit organization committed to enhancing the lives of children.
+Kids Club/Day Care Connection is a non-profit organization committed to enhancing the lives of children.
 At DCC, people of all ages are involved in the care of children and helping them to get the best possible start.
 We offer high quality programs, opportunities for mutual support, guidance and education about child development and learning - all in a welcoming environment.
 We work together with others in the community to meet the emerging needs of children and improve the quality of their lives.
-We operate our child learning centres under the name Day Care Connection/Downtown Montessori to better reflect what we do.
+We operate our child learning centres under the name Downtown Montessori/Day Care Connection (DTMS/DCC) to better reflect the breadth of the organization.